Returned from Duty

 On 10 May 1919 with 492nd Field Company, he is again promoted to a/2\Cpl

-On 28 July 1919 after being ill, he is admitted to the 134th Field Ambulance, suffering from Diarrhoea at Meduya(?)
+On 28 July 1919 after being ill, he was admitted to the 134th Field Ambulance, suffering from Diarrhoea at Meduya(?)

 On 1 August 1919, he is Discharged to duty, at Gora (?)